-SEAT has opted strongly for urban mobility, and this has been demonstrated this Tuesday, at the IX edition of the Smart City Expo World Congress, held in Barcelona, with several new features.
-The Spanish automaker has presented its first e-scooter concept, and also its new e-Kickscooter concept, which it launches in collaboration with the Barcelona-based scooter maker Silence and the American Segway, respectively.
+SEAT has opted strongly for urban mobility, and this was demonstrated this Tuesday, at the IX edition of the Smart City Expo World Congress, held in Barcelona, with several new features.
+The Spanish automaker has presented its first e-scooter concept and also its new e-Kickscooter concept, which it launches in collaboration with the Barcelona-based scooter maker Silence and the American Segway, respectively.

 SEAT e-Scooter concept:

-SEAT ‘s first 100% electric motorcycle will be released in 2020, and it will be available to both private users and shared services fleets.
-SEAT is responsible for the design of the e-Scooter, and the Spanish Silence is the manufacturer.
+SEAT’s first 100% electric motorcycle will be released in 2020, and it will be available to both private users and shared services fleets.
+SEAT is responsible for the design of the e-Scooter, and Spanish Silence is the manufacturer.

 The autonomy is up to 115 km (71 miles) with a charge of the battery, which is placed between the footboard and the rear wheel and is removable and transportable like a trolley.
 So you can easily remove and charge it at the office or home or in public chargers.